BrantalikP/rn-resize/README.md

 # rn-resize

-This library provides a set of utilities for scaling and styling React Native components.
-It includes features such as scaling utilities, style creation, and a useStyles hook for dynamic styling based on your application's theme.
+The rn-resize library is a toolkit for adjusting React Native styles to fit specific devices or platforms.
+It offers scaling utilities, dynamic theme-based styling with a `useStyles` hook, and easy style creation.

 ## Supported platforms